We Can't Stop: Background

 "We Can't Stop" was originally written with Rihanna (pictured) in mind before being offered to Cyrus.

-In 2012, Cyrus announced plans to focus on her film career, effectively putting her musical endeavors on hiatus.
-That year, she appeared in the films LOL and So Undercover.
+In 2010, Cyrus announced plans to focus on her film career, effectively putting her musical endeavors on hiatus.
+She later appeared in the films LOL and So Undercover.
 She was also confirmed as a primary voice actress in the feature film Hotel Transylvania, but dropped out of the project to coordinate a musical comeback.
-In January 2013, Cyrus ended her recording contract with Hollywood Records, under which she released the studio albums Meet Miley Cyrus (2007), Breakout (2008), Can't Be Tamed (2010), and the extended play (EP) The Time of Our Lives (2009).
-Later that month, she signed a recording contract with RCA Records.
+In January 2013, Cyrus ended her recording contract with Hollywood Records, under which she released the studio albums Meet Miley Cyrus (2007), Breakout (2008), Can't Be Tamed (2010), and the extended play (EP) The Time of Our Lives (2009), signing a recording contract with RCA Records.
 In March, she confirmed that her fourth studio album would be released by the end of 2013.

-Production duo Rock City stated that "We Can't Stop" was originally written with recording artist Rihanna in mind before offering it to record producer Mike Will Made It, who ultimately offered it to Cyrus.
+Production duo Rock City stated that "We Can't Stop" was originally written with singer Rihanna in mind before offering it to record producer Mike Will Made It, who ultimately offered it to Cyrus.
 They felt that "this could be somebody’s first single", and decided against Rihanna because of the commercial success of her track "Diamonds" in 2012.
 Cyrus commented that "it really just turned out to be perfect and exactly what I wanted, and exactly what I wanted my first sound to be, and my first look to be".

 During the 2013 Billboard Music Awards on May 19, 2013, Cyrus announced that the track would be released on June 3.
 The cover artwork for "We Can't Stop" was unveiled in a billboard in Times Square on May 28.
 It shows the arms of two people holding Solo Cups, with several people in the background; Cyrus is notably absent from the image.
 Cyrus herself appeared on On Air with Ryan Seacrest on June 3 to premiere the track on the radio program, hosted by Ryan Seacrest.